NB Psychiatry

 Risk factors of dementia

-It’s worth noting that some of these symptoms of dementia, such as memory loss and difficulty with problem-solving, are also a normal part of aging.
-However, when these symptoms become severe enough to interfere with daily activities, it may be a sign of dementia.
+It’s worth noting that some of these symptoms of dementia, for instance, memory loss and difficulty with problem-solving, are also a normal part of aging.
+However, when these symptoms become severe enough to interfere with daily life activities, it may be a sign of dementia.
 It’s important to consult a healthcare professional for an evaluation if you notice any of these symptoms of dementia in yourself or a loved one.

 Risk factors of dementia

-• Genetics: A family history of dementia increases the risk of developing the disorder.
+• Genetics: A family history of dementia also increases the risk of developing the disorder.

 • Cardiovascular risk factors: High blood pressure, high cholesterol, diabetes, and a history of stroke or heart disease can increase the risk of developing dementia.